Deltares/hatyan/CONTRIBUTING.md

 Information for developers
 --------

-Create python environment hatyan_env and install hatyan in developer mode:

-- download and install Anaconda 64 bit Python 3.8 (or higher) from https://www.anaconda.com/distribution/#download-section (miniconda should also be sufficient, but this is not yet tested).
-Install it with the recommended settings, but check 'add Anaconda3 to my PATH environment variable' if you want to use conda from the windows command prompt instead of anaconda prompt
+## Checkout dfm_tools git repository

+- this is just a suggestion, feel free to work with VScode or any other git-compatible workflow
-- download git from https://git-scm.com/download/win, install with default settings
+- download git from [git-scm.com](https://git-scm.com/download/win), install with default settings
-- create a branch called work_yourname on https://github.com/Deltares/hatyan
-- open git bash window where you want to clone the hatyan github repository (e.g. C:\\DATA\\)
+- open git bash window where you want to clone the dfm_tools github repository (e.g. ``C:\DATA\``)
+- git clone https://github.com/deltares/hatyan (creates a folder hatyan with the checked out repository)
+- ``cd hatyan``
 - optional: ``git config --global user.email [emailaddress]``
 - optional: ``git config --global user.name [username]``

-- optional: ``git remote update origin --prune`` (update local branch list)
-- ``git clone -b work_yourname https://github.com/Deltares/hatyan hatyan_github`` (repo gets cloned in C:\\DATA\\hatyan_github, this is a checkout of the work_yourname branch)
-- update your branch if main has been updated: add+commit+push everything in branch first, ``git checkout main``, ``git pull``, ``git checkout development``, ``git merge main -m ''``, ``git push``
+## Setup local developer environment

+- download and install Anaconda 64 bit Python 3.9 (or higher) from [anaconda.com](https://www.anaconda.com/distribution/#download-section) (miniconda should also be sufficient, but this is not yet tested).
+Install it with the recommended settings.
-- open anaconda prompt and navigate to hatyan local folder, e.g. ``C:\\DATA\\hatyan_github``
+- open anaconda prompt and navigate to hatyan checkout folder, e.g. ``C:\DATA\hatyan``
 - ``conda env create -f environment_hmc.yml`` (installs environment with HMC fixed python/package versions)
-- ``conda info --envs`` (should show hatyan_env virtual environment in the list)
 - ``conda activate hatyan_env``
-- ``python -m pip install -e .[test]`` (pip developer mode, `[test]` installs additional dependencies for developers)
+- ``python -m pip install -e .[test]`` (pip developer mode, any updates to the local folder are immediately available in your python.
+It also installs all requirements via pip, ``[test]`` installs also the developer requirements)
 - ``conda deactivate``
 - to remove hatyan_env when necessary: ``conda remove -n hatyan_env --all``

 Increase the hatyan version number: